igemsoftware2021/dna-is-synthesizable/README.md

 A github action to check if a part is synthesizable from a given Genbank file.

-dna-is-synthesizable is a Github Action that receives a path for an input directory, a regex pattern that should be used to filter genbank files or another interesting file name pattern, a directory where the output will be written, and also username, password, clientId and clientSecret from IDT API.
-This action will this information to annotate problematic parts of a given sequence.
+dna-is-synthesizable is a Github Action that receives a path for an input directory, a regex pattern that should be used to filter genbank files or another interesting file name pattern, a directory where the output will be written, and also username, password, clientId and clientSecret from [Integrated DNA Technologies (IDT)][IDT] API.
+This action will use this information to annotate problematic parts of a given sequence.

 ## All options